young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

   uninstall the uninstall will complete with errors.
   You will have to delete the remnants by hand.

-o Uninstallation leaves five files in the install
+o Uninstallation leaves six files in the install
   directory:

   - databases.conf
   - firebird.conf
   - fbtrace.conf
+  - replication.conf
   - firebird.log
   - security4.fdb